airpair/sql-vs-nosql-ko-postgres-vs-mongo/post.md

 #### 2.3.2 Denormalized data in Mongo

-Storing Json is literally the only thing Mongo does.
+Storing Json is what Mongo is optimized to do.
 Mongo stores its data in a binary format called BSON, which is (roughly) just a binary representation of a superset of JSON.
 The reason for the roughly quantifier is the lack of a number type, while the reason for superset is the support for direct binary data.
 A pretty good place to learn more is the documentation: http://docs.mongodb.org/manual/reference/mongodb-extended-json/

 #### 2.3.3 BSON VS JsonB

 So how do our contenders perform?
-The first thing an astute reader will notice, is the similarity between jsonb and BSON, both are a json structure stored as binary internally.
+The first thing an astute reader will notice, is the similarity between JSONB and BSON, both are a json structure stored as binary internally.
 SHow do they differ?
-The first point of difference is that JsonB will output fully standards compliant Json, as described by http://rfc7159.net/rfc7159, while BSON has never gone through any formal peer review.
+The first point of difference is that JSONB will output fully standards compliant JSON, as described by http://rfc7159.net/rfc7159, while BSON has does not.
 This is, however a double edged sword.
-For example, JsonB does not support a native binary type unlike BSON, nor, more pertinently a date type.
-Whether you require more complex types to be explicitly type checked in your Json Store, or value the inherent strict standards compliance of a peer review process, is honestly a decision only you can make based on the business problems you are attempting to solve.
+For example, JSONB does not support a native binary type unlike BSON, nor, more pertinently a date type.

 #### 2.3.4 Performance Comparison

 As demonstrated here: Postgres is faster, uses less memory on disk, and is all around more performant for JSON storage and reads then Mongo. https://www.enterprisedb.com/postgres-plus-edb-blog/marc-linster/postgres-outperforms-mongodb-and-ushers-new-developer-reality

 Winner: Postgres.
 By technical Victory.
 Postgres is faster, less memory intensive, and more standards compliant then MongoDB.
 However, if you require some of the intrinsic type checking of BSON, and this type checking must be done in a denormalized manner, rather then by table columns, or if your need to do complex access updates on a JSON attribute, Mongo ekes out a victory.
-Once Postgres 9.5 ships this becomes a knockout.
+Once Postgres 9.5 ships, the latter seized to be a concern.

 ### 2.4 Complex Model Relations, Access Patterns, and Normalized Data